 Average weather for Prague in January is standard for central Europe.
 You may experience snow or clear skies, but no matter what – it’s going to be cold!
 Temperatures range from a low -4°C (25°F) at night to a high 2°C (35°F) during the day, and there are just three hours of sunshine per day.
 One out of every two days bring see rain or snow, and one-third of January days in Prague are windy.
 If you’re looking for true winter weather – Prague is the place to find it!

+Is January a good time to visit Prague?
 Despite the cold, snow, and wind, the ‘Mother of Cities’ is well worth exploring in the winter season.
-If you’re on the fence about spending a weekend or city break in Prague, consider these six reasons that January is actually the perfect time to visit Prague.
+If you’re on the fence about spending a weekend or city break in Prague, here are seven reasons to visit Prague in January.

 It’s best to start with the tried-and-true rationale for traveling anywhere in the off-season: your biggest expenses of airfare and accommodation are significantly cheaper.

-For example, if you’re flying from London to Prague in the summer months, you’ll probably pay an average of £150 per person, versus just £50 in January or February.
-Boom – you just saved 60+% by waiting six months.
+For example, if you’re flying from London to Prague in the summer months, you’ll probably pay an average of £150 per person.
+In January, flights to Prague can be as low as just £50.
+You just saved 60+% by waiting six months!
 From farther abroad, flights from Los Angeles are $300 cheaper in January than June, making it the perfect point to start your European adventures.

-- Hotel Three Storks – On the Malá Strana side, a modern, spacious option (from $110/night, book on Hotels.com)
+- Hotel Three Storks – On the Malá Strana side, a modern, spacious option.
+From $110/night, book on Booking.com or Hotels.com.

-- Grand Hotel Praha – A more traditional option with fascinating architecture (from $156/night, book on Hotels.com)
+- Grand Hotel Praha – A more traditional option with fascinating architecture.
+From $156/night, book on Booking.com or Hotels.com.

-- Hotel U Prince – In the heart of Old Town, right near the Astronomical Clock and Old Town Square (from $159/night, book on Hotels.com)
+- Hotel U Prince – In the heart of Old Town, right near the Astronomical Clock and Old Town Square.
+From $159/night, book on Booking.com or Hotels.com.

 We all know that the summer months bring swarms of tourists to Western Europe – Prague included.
 Especially now that Prague has become one of the hot-spots for affordable European travel.
 By choosing to travel to Prague in January, February, or March, you can see the same sights with fewer crowds.